fun things to do with kids in

 A young girl visits Chicago, each day contrasting her big city experiences with life on the farm in rural Illinois.
 Gorgeous illustrations express a quiet, lasting appreciation of the Amish community.
 (Picture book)

-The Journey - kids books Illinois
+The Journey illinois childrens books

 Young Joey and his sister Mary Alice spend summers with their Grandma in a small hick town in Illinois, but life is far from dull.
-Grandma, one tough, smart old lady, outwits the local bad boy bullies, rescues her crochety neighbor in a tornado, and hosts a funeral to remember.
+Grandma, one tough, smart old lady, outwits the local bad boy bullies, rescues her neighbor in a tornado, and hosts a funeral to remember.
 Filled with humor and warmth, both books are great reads!
 (Chapter book)